tomkis90/Algoritmai/README.md

 # Algoritmai
-//This is where my algorithms are stored.
+ This is where my algorithms are stored.

-//Written By tomkis.
+ Written By tomkis.

-//Student in Lithuania, Versmes Gimnazija.

-//Feel free to use anything you find here.

-/*Info about my github:

-If I make or find a new algorithm that I find good, I put it here. simple stuff.
+If I make or find a new algorithm that is useful, I put it here. simple stuff.

-*/
+//  Tomas Mikalauskas